mihirkelkar/website/csvapione.md

 }
 ```

 Now, that we have defined functions to set headers, rows and a unique file key.
-We can now
-complete the original function `NewCsvUpload` to use the newly defined reciever functions.
+We can now complete the original function `NewCsvUpload` to use the newly defined receiver functions.
+For good measure, we also defined additional receiver functions that can get the return the data of the csvFile structs.

-At this point, the file `csvprocessor.go` looks like this.
+At this point, the file `csvprocessor.go` looks like this:

-For good measure, we also defined receiver functions that can get the return the data of the
-csvFile structs.

 ```
 package csvprocessor